beacon-biosignals/Onda.jl/README.md

 - ...**"LPCM"** to refer to [linear pulse code modulation](https://en.wikipedia.org/wiki/Pulse-code_modulation), a form of signal encoding where multivariate waveforms are digitized as a series of samples uniformly spaced over time and quantized to a uniformly spaced grid.

 - ...**"signal"** to refer to the digitized output of a process.
-A signal is comprised of metadata (e.g. LPCM encoding, channel information, sample data path/format information, etc.) and associated multi-channel sample data.
+We refer to the "devices" (physical, or virtual) that sample processes to generate signals as *sensors*.
+A signal is comprised of metadata (e.g. LPCM encoding, sensor information, channel information, sample data path/format information, etc.) and associated multi-channel sample data.

 - ...**"recording"** to refer a collection of one or more signals recorded simultaneously over some time period.